SeanHwangG/page/book/shell/syntax.md

 OLDPWD          # previous working directory
 PPID (readonly) # The process ID of the shell’s parent process RANDOM          # Each time referenced, expands to a random integer 0 ~ 32767.
+PS4             # denotes the value is the prompt printed before the command line

 locale-gen en_US.UTF-8  # Create UTF-8
 ```